-The roots of the family trace back to the mid 1760s when Samuel Priestley occupied Overstones Farm, records reveal that by 1890 Samuel descendant of the aforementioned Samuel died leaving a widow with nine children, three girls, six boys.
+The roots of the family trace back to the mid-1760s when Samuel Priestley occupied Overstones Farm, records reveal that by 1890 Samuel descendant of the aforementioned Samuel died leaving a widow with nine children, three girls, six boys.

 John the eldest married on a farm at Stannington.
 Harry would farm at Mitchell Fields, George never married.
 Ernest was born 1870, Peter married and farmed Callow Bank Farm, Septimus married and lived at White Edge Lodge.
-Of the three girls Sarah married Jack White and kept the Grouse Inn and farm, Ann married Arthur Hickinson a quarryman and lived at Higger Lodge, Polly married and lived at Sharrow Bottom Hathersage Booths.
+Of the three girls Sarah married Jack White and kept the Grouse Inn and farm, Ann married Arthur Hickinson a quarryman and lived at Higger Lodge, Polly married and resided at Sharrow Bottom Hathersage Booths.

 Ernest, Peter and Septimus were employed as shepherds on The Duke Rutland Longshaw Estate along with several gamekeepers on the extensive moorland estate where they would frequently meet at the Fox House Inn.

 It was on one of these meetings that the keepers invited the shepherds to join in a pigeon shoot.
-Ernest declined saying he had never handled a gun and didn’t intend doing, but he had heard of a sheep dog trial that had taken place at Bala in Wales and that he would give a fat weather sheep as a prize for competition.
+Ernest declined to say he had never handled a gun and didn’t intend doing, but he had heard of a sheep dog trial that had taken place at Bala in Wales and that he would give a fat weather sheep as a prize for the competition.
 This would take place in the Nell croft opposite Fox House in March and was won by Jack White, before being abandoned in a snowstorm, this was in 1895 and was the birth of the trials that run to this day.

 Ernest had a daughter Edith and two other sons John who married and went to work on a farm in Kent and Ashton who following in the family tradition winning many prizes with his dogs culminating in being International Champion.
 Thurwell married Gladys Ellacolt in 1926 and set up home at Overstones, where I arrived on the scene in August 1927.

-The following year Granddad (Ernest) won the English National Trial and Dad (Thurwell) and Uncle Ashton both qualified and ran at Aire that year, a family affair.
+The following year Granddad (Ernest) won the English National Trial, and Dad (Thurwell) and Uncle Ashton both qualified and ran at Aire that year, a family affair.

-Willis White, Great Grandson of Jack and Sarah, is the longest serving living member of the Association followed by myself.
+Willis White, the Great Grandson of Jack and Sarah, is the longest serving living member of the Association followed by myself.
 Ollerenshaws, Farnsworths, Elliots were all competitors and members.